RobertoNeglia/MultigridSolver/README.md

 No parameter will launch the demo with a matrix size of $N = 10$ (matrix size $81\times 81$).

-For the multilevel multigrid demo, a second parameter can be passed to the program which corresponds to the number of levels of multigrid coarse correction
+For the multilevel multigrid demo, a second parameter can be passed to the program which corresponds to the number of levels of multigrid: no second parameter will launch the multilevel multigrid demo with 3 levels.

+## Examples

 - EXAMPLE 1: `./SERIAL_JACOBI` will solve a linear system with system matrix of size $81\times 81$ with a serial implementation of Jacobi